p2panda/handbook/website/docs/tutorials/mushroom-app.md

 If you prepend the schema id in the query with `all_` you receive a collection of _all_ `mushroom` documents.

-:::note Pagination, filters and sorting
+:::info Pagination, filters and sorting

 The [specification](https://p2panda.org/handbook/specification/APIs/queries) already mentions pagination, filters and sorting but we have not implemented it yet, it will come soon!